 B. I donate part of the profits of each website project to the association HUMY, an NGO committed to the preservation of primary forests in South America and Africa.

 I support their project to create a nursery and plant 10,000 trees in Colombia (where I am from!).
 Here is a video (in Spanish with subtitles) on the project and the efforts of the association and the local population to safeguard the Colombian "páramos".
 Each donation is equivalent to 5 native trees that will be planted next year in this fragile ecosystem.

 Even if you don't ask for my services, I wholeheartedly invite you to support this great initiative here:

 C. I create my clients' sites taking into account the best practices shared by the organization SustainablewebDesign.org and the book Sustainable Web Design.
 In particular:

 - By optimizing the design in order to limit the number of images and content; less is more is my philosophy.

 - By optimizing the weight of the images and the loading speed;

 - By optimizing the user experience so that they find what they need on site as quickly and efficiently as possible.

-- All of our procedures are paperless, from quoting to invoicing, we don't print anything!
-Even our business cards are made with stamps at the request of each potential customer.
+- All our procedures are paperless, from the estimate to the invoicing, I do not print anything!
+Even my business cards are made with stamps at the request of each future customer.